gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

 The core route follows a single narrative:

-**Readable code → early defect detection → traceable changes → meaningful tests → documented interfaces → interpretable data → automated checks →
+**Readable code → traceable changes → meaningful tests → documented interfaces → interpretable data → automated checks → reproducible results**
-reproducible results**

 Each topic contributes to this progression.
-Code style helps communicate scientific intent; static analysis detects some implementation defects without running the program; version control records how the code evolves; testing provides evidence about software behavior and scientific correctness;
+Code style helps communicate scientific intent; version control records how the code evolves; testing provides evidence about software behavior and scientific correctness;
 documentation and data formats preserve meaning; automated checks apply agreed practices consistently; and reproducibility connects the code, data, environment, parameters, and workflow to the reported result.
+Static analysis supports this route by detecting some implementation defects early; it complements rather than changes the progression.

 The [running temperature-analysis example](running_example.md) revisits this narrative through one small computational experiment.
 It is distributed